- BY Colin Yeo

 What happens to all the newly recognised refugees?

-After several years of enforced idleness, it is no surprise if only a small percentage manage to find a job in the short space of time the Home Office gives them between issuing their new immigration papers and evicting them from their asylum accommodation.
+After several years of enforced unemployment, it is no surprise if only a small percentage manage to find a job in the short space of time the Home Office gives them between issuing their new immigration papers and evicting them from their asylum accommodation.

 Sonia has written about this on Free Movement before: last year the Home Office quietly reneged on a commitment to give refugees 28 days between issuing their immigration papers and evicting them from their asylum accommodation.
 Sometimes they were given just days.